-Note: If you rebuild the library, you can optimize these functions even further, see Configuration symbols for printf and scanf, page 84.
+Note: If you rebuild the library, you can optimize these functions even further, see Choosing formatters for printf and scanf, page 110.

-CHOOSING PRINTF FORMATTER
+CHOOSING A PRINTF FORMATTER

 The printf function uses a formatter called Printf.
-The default version is quite large, and provides facilities not required in many embedded applications.
+The full version is quite large, and provides facilities not required in many embedded applications.
 To reduce the memory consumption, three smaller, alternative versions are also provided in the Standard C/EC++ library.

-This table si ummarizes the canabilities of the different formatters:
+This table summarizes the capabilities of the different formatters:

-Formatting capabilities Tiny Small Large Full Basic specifiers c, d, i, o, p, s, u, X, x, and $%$ Yes Yes Yes Yes Multibyte support No † † † Floating-point specifiers a , and A No No No Yes Floating-point specifiers e, E, f, F, g, and $\ensuremath{\mathtt{G}}$ No No Yes Yes Conversion specifier n No No Yes Yes Format flag space, +, -, $\#$, and 0 No Yes Yes Yes Length modifiers h, 1, L, s, t, and ${\tt Z}$ No Yes Yes Yes Field width and precision, including No Yes Yes Yes long long support No No Yes Yes
+Formatting capabilities Small/ Large/ Full/ SmallNoMb LargeNoMb FullNoMb Basic specifiers c, d, i, o, p, s, u, X, x, and $%$ Yes Yes Yes Yes Multibyte support No Yes/No Yes/No Yes/No Floating-point specifiers $a,$ and ${\mathbb A}$ No No No Yes Floating-point specifiers e, E, f, F, g, and ${\tt G}$ No No Yes Yes Conversion specifier n No No Yes Yes Format flag +, -, #, 0, and space No Yes Yes Yes Length modifiers h, 1, L, s, t, and $\rm Z$ No Yes Yes Yes Field width and precision, including No Yes Yes Yes long long support No No Yes Yes